bytepark/release/README.md

 ## Introduction

-The bytepark release manager is a Bash shell script that provides different ways of releasing project files.
+The bytepark release manager is a collection of Bash shell script that provides different ways of releasing project files.
 Currently the following methods are available:

 * rsync - rsync of files to target system
 * tarball - generates a gzipped tarball